Tax Incentives in the Greater Bay Area and Free Trade Zones/Port in Southern China

-Pursuant to a co-operation framework agreement entered into in July 2017, Hong Kong, Macau and nine municipalities in the Guangdong Province of Mainland China including Guangzhou, Shenzhen, Zhuhai, Foshan, Huizhou, Dongguan, Zhongshan, Jiangmen and Zhaoqing have strategically integrated to form the Greater Bay Area (“GBA”), with a view to develop the region as a world-class economic, business and technology hub.
+Pursuant to a co-operation framework agreement entered into in July 2017, Hong Kong, Macau and nine municipalities in the Guangdong Province of Mainland China including Guangzhou, Shenzhen, Zhuhai, Foshan, Huizhou, Dongguan, Zhongshan, Jiangmen and Zhaoqing have strategically integrated to form the Greater Bay Area (“GBA”), with a view to develop the region as a world-class economic, business and technology hub with potential tax incentives.

 In addition, several free trade zones/port (“FTZs/FTP”) have been set up in Southern China, including Qianhai FTZ (in Shenzhen), Hengqin FTZ (in Zhuhai) and Hainan FTP.